 Quick Data Structures

-Use arrays when you need:
+Use an array when you need:

 - Fast direct access to elements by index

-Use linked lists when you need:
+Use a linked list when you need:

-- No wasted memory for empty spots
+- No wasted memory for empty slots

 Recursion

-def countdown(i): print(i) if i <= 0: # Base case return else: # Recursive case countdown(i - 1)
+def countdown(i): print(i) if i <= 0: # base case return else: # recursive case countdown(i - 1)

 Using what we learnt in Quick Sort